Welcome back to our monthly Virtual Book Club for Kids!

 She let me know that different species of squirrels chose different types of trees to nest in during the winter months.
 In our location (Kansas), we have fox squirrels and Eastern gray squirrels and both prefer to nest in deciduous trees.

-Remember to talk to the kids about how a trees trunk or root system can also provide shelter for animals.
+Remember to talk to your kids about how a trees trunk or root system can also provide shelter for animals.

 Trees also provide camouflage for many birds and animals.
 While in the park, we heard a dove above us in one of the trees, but because of the gray/brown color of the dove's feathers, it took us a few minutes to find where the bird was perched.